RyanMarcotte/testbed/CQSDIContainer/documentation/interceptorsAndContributors.md

 ## Contributors

 Castle.Windsor uses the concept of *contributors* to customize how interceptors are applied to invocations at registration-time (i.e. on application start-up).
+Anyone wanting to do a deeper dive can consult the [Castle Windsor documentation](https://github.com/castleproject/Windsor/blob/master/docs/componentmodel-construction-contributors.md).
+Again, we limit the scope of our discussion to how contributors are used in the RQ.Server.CQS framework.

 We have created an abstraction to make working with Castle.Windsor contributors easy: [the `CQSInterceptorContributor<TInterceptorType>` abstract class](https://github.com/RyanMarcotte/testbed/blob/CQSFactory-Documentation/CQSDIContainer/CQSDIContainer/Contributors/_CQSInterceptorContributor.cs).
 A type constraint exists on `TInterceptorType`: it must be a `CQSInterceptor`.

 ### Basic Functionality
 Classes that inherit from `CQSInterceptorContributor` only need to provide the implementations for the `HandlerTypesToApplyTo` property and the `ShouldApplyInterceptor(IKernel kernel, ComponentModel model)` method.